ocupop/dart4web/src/_pages/get-started.md

 features and core APIs.

-You can't import packages into Dart, so once you are ready to go beyond DartPad, you must download the SDK.
+You can't import packages into Dart, so once you are ready to go beyond DartPad, you must download the Dart SDK.

 ## Download